 A version of this article shamelessly focused on our latest baby is published by the Financial Times.
-See also this interview about it on Wine-searcher.com.
 Full details of the book, published in the US on 1 October and the UK on 3 October, and how to order, at worldatlasofwine.com.
 The digital version is available as an iBook from Apple.

 ‘Which wine region excites you most at the moment?’
 I’m always being asked this and I never have an answer.
 The truth is that in my experience, barring disastrous weather, every wine producer on the planet is making better wine every year.

 The quality of contemporary wine may be beyond question but its provenance and character have changed out of all recognition, even since the last, seventh edition of The World Atlas of Wine was published in 2013.
 Having recently come to the end of two very solid years’ work updating this classic reference work for its eighth edition to be published officially on 3 October, I am particularly conscious of the changing substance and shape of the world of wine.

 The vineyards of the far north of Europe are not (yet?) so numerous that Sweden, Denmark, Belgium and the Netherlands have each been given their own map in the new edition, but wine drinkers in all of those countries are increasingly proud of wine grown in their own vineyards, once considered too cool to ripen grapes.
 Just as we Brits are now, also partly thanks to climate change, justified in boasting about the quality of English wine.